firelit/firelit-library/README.md

 ### Session

 Session management class which can use PHP's native session features or a database.
 You can get and set any property name to the session object and it is dynamically saved (using magic getter and setter methods).
+The abstract method SessionStore defines how the session system stores and retrieves the data.
+This library provides database and PHP versions of the SessionStore class.
+Roll your own by extending SessionStore and use a class of this object when instantiating the Session object.

 Note that if you are using PHP's native session support (which is an option), the expiration of a session is controlled by the `session.gc_maxlifetime` parameter.